Welcome to the official site of Castle Rock

 651-460-2221 or email

-- The June Planning Commission Meeting will be held on Monday, June 26 at 7 pm.
-Agenda items, including building permits that need to be reviewed, were due by 10 am on Tuesday, June 20.
+- The August Planning Commission Meeting will be held at 7 pm on Monday, August 28.
+Agenda items, including building permits that need to be reviewed, need to be received by noon on Wednesday, August 23.

-- The July Board of Supervisors Meeting will be held on Monday, July 10 at 7 pm.
-Agenda items are due NO LATER THAN 10 am on Wednesday, July 5.
+- The September Board of Supervisors Meeting will be held on Monday, September 11 at 7 pm.
+Agenda items are due by noon on Tuesday, September 5.

 - Dakota County has grant funds available to assist low income homeowners with upgrading failing septic systems.
 Click here to review more information about the program.